 17. Identity disclosure and confidentiality requirements under the prevailing proceeds of crime act and money laundering regulations

 17.1.
 We are entitled to refuse to act for you if you fail to supply appropriate proof of identity for yourself or for any principal whom you may represent.
-We may arrange to carry out an electronic verification of your identity if we consider that a saving of time and cost will be achieved by doing so.
+We may arrange to carry out an electronic verification of your identity.

 17.2.
 Solicitors are under a professional and legal obligation to keep the affairs of the client confidential.
-This obligation however is subject to a statutory exception: legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose information to the National Crime Agency.
-Where a solicitor knows or suspects that a transaction on behalf of a client involves money laundering, the solicitor may be required to make a disclosure.
-If, while we are acting for you, it becomes necessary to make such a disclosure, we may not be able to inform you that it has been made, or of the reasons for it, because the law prohibits “tipping-off”.
-Where the law permits us, we will tell you about any potential money laundering problem and explain what action we may need to take.
+This obligation however is subject legislation on money laundering and terrorist financing which places solicitors under a legal duty in certain circumstances to disclose information to the National Crime Agency.
+If, while acting for you, we become aware of or suspect that the transaction involves money laundering, we may be required to make a disclosure to the National Crime Agency.

 17.3.
 Our firm may be subject to audit or quality checks by external firms or organisations.
 We may also outsource work.
 This might be for example typing, photocopying, costing a file or research and preparation to assist with your matter.
 Information from your file may therefore be made available in such circumstances.
 We will always aim to obtain a confidentiality agreement with the third party.